erniebarber/CS142/README.md

 # CS142
-Java coding exercises and HW Spring 2017
-Demo and Class code for Spring '17 CS142 coursework
+Java coding exercises and HW for Spring '17 CS142 coursework